 What we’re doing about endometriosis

-Endometriosis is a chronic menstrual health disorder that affects around 700,000 Australian women.
+Endometriosis is a chronic menstrual health disorder that affects at least one in 9 girls and women in Australia.
 Symptoms include pain in the stomach, back and hip areas that can affect quality of life.
 Find out what we’re doing to help women living with endometriosis.

 What is endometriosis?